LCX

 Abstract

 The LiveCard Exchange (LCX) Standard defines an interoperable protocol for creating, sharing, and live-updating digital business cards across platforms and applications.
-It specifies a JSON-based data model for business card content, a layout system for visual rendering, a QR code encoding format for card sharing, and a REST-based server protocol that enables cards to update in real time after they have been exchanged.
+It specifies a JSON-based data model for business card content, a layout system for visual rendering, an lcx:// deep-link QR encoding format so operating systems can route scans to LCX-compatible apps, and a REST-based server protocol that enables cards to update in real time after they have been exchanged.

 LCX is designed for two audiences: developers building Card Provider platforms (services that host and manage business cards) and developers building Card Consumer applications (apps that store, display, and synchronize received cards).
 By adhering to this standard, any Card Provider can issue cards that any Card Consumer can display and keep up to date — regardless of who built either system.